diogro/expressionVariance-manuscript/main.md

 ## Data sources

 We selected 60 RNA-seq studies with large sample sizes from public gene expression repositories recount3 [@Wilks2021-uj] and Expression Atlas [@Papatheodorou2020-dn].
-Because we are interested in population level variation of gene expression, we exclude single-cell studies and focus only on studies derived from tissue samples.
+Because we are interested in population-level variation of gene expression, we exclude single-cell studies and focus only on studies derived from tissue samples.
 We only used studies for which raw read count data was available, and for which we could parse the metadata for batch effects.
 We use studies to refer to independent data sets, which could have been generated by the same consortium.
 For example, the GTEx data are separated by tissue, and we refer to each tissue as a separate study.
 We divide out studies into three categories depending on their origin: GTEx, TCGA, and Miscellaneous.

 __Processing pipeline__: We use a standardized pipeline to measure gene expression variance while removing extraneous sources of variation.
-Data from case-control studies was filtered to keep only control samples.
+Data from case-control studies were filtered to keep only control samples.
-For each study, we filtered genes that did not achieve a minimum of 1 count per million (cpm) reads in all samples and a mean 5 cpm reads.
+For each study, we filtered genes that did not achieve a minimum of 1 count per million (cpm) reads in all samples and a mean of 5 cpm reads.
-To account for the mean variance relation in count data, remaining genes were subjected to the variance stabilizing transformation implemented in DESeq2 [@Love2014-mp].
+To account for the mean-variance relation in count data, remaining genes were subjected to the variance stabilizing transformation implemented in DESeq2 [@Love2014-mp].
-Fixed effects were manually curated from the metadata for all studies and removed using a linear fixed effect model.
+Fixed effects were manually curated from the metadata for all studies and removed using a linear fixed-effects model.
 Outlier individuals in the residual distribution were removed using a robust Principal Component Analysis (PCA) approach of automatic outlier detection [@Chen2020-fy].
 Gene expression standard deviation is measured as the residual standard deviation after fixed effect correction and outlier removal.